 Interviews With Monster Girls is a semi-dramatic monster sitcom with one of the more accurate titles in anime.
 It follows a teacher at a junior high or high school (I forget which) who finds that three of the new students and a new member of the faculty are monster girls, called demi-humans, or “demis” for short.
 Having an academic interest in such, he manages to get interviews, and form friendships, with each of them: a vampire, a dullahan, a snow woman, and a succubus.

 The most obvious expectation for shows like this, featuring monsters in daily life, is humor.
 In that regard, Interviews does not disappoint, but it is far from a typical comedy.
 For one thing, it has almost no reliance on slapstick or over-the-top drama.
-Indeed, the drama was the most appealing part of both the humor at the plot overall, relying on the characters themselves and the story they’re driving.
+Indeed, the drama was the most appealing part of both the humor and the plot overall, relying on the characters themselves and the story they’re driving.
 Nothing is really over the top, and it feels far less contrived than other “comedy” shows.

 A special note in regards to that: while the content does occasionally refer to some sexual material, I feel it does so rather tastefully.
 None of the ridiculous antics of harems or “accidents” or anything like that, for which I am grateful.